ketzu/rough-budget/README.md

 This setup requires a second container under the name of `mysql` with the respective credentials and database.

+### Database Setup

+The provided user needs the rights to setup a database, or a database needs to be provided.

+The container will try to create the database and required table on startup.

+This can be manually triggered through a request to `/api/setup.php` which may or may not provider more insight into errors.

 ## Release

 Rough-Budget is released as a web project under https://budget.ketzu.net/ and can be used free of charge.